-75. Which of the following statements about information management is true?
+48. Which of the following statements about information management is true?

 - a.
 It is a form of management that appeared with the introduction of computers. - b.
-Two types of information technology are the cash register and the typewriter.

-c.
-Throughout history, organizations have been reticent to adopt new information technologies.

-d.
-Businesses are not typically interested in information technologies that offer speed.
+Two types of information technology are the cash register and the typewriter. - c.
+Throughout history, organizations have been reticent to adopt new information technologies. - d.
+Businesses are not typically interested in information technologies that offer speed. - e.

-e.
 All of these statement about information management are true.

-ANSWER: b

-RATIONALE: Information management has existed since before writing was invented (in fact, information management led to the development of writing).
+Information management has existed since before writing was invented (in fact, information management led to the development of writing).
 Organizations have quickly adopted new information technologies.
 Speedy information technologies are essential for business success.

-POINTS: 1

-DIFFICULTY: Easy

-LEARNING OBJECTIVES: WILL.MGMT.15.2.05b - 2.5b
+PTS: 1 DIF: Easy REF: 2.5b

-- 76. A systems view of management allows managers to . - a. deal with the complex environment in which their companies operate - b. manage employee attendance - c. communicate efficiently - d. store and retrieve all types of information - e. eliminate production bottlenecks
+- 49. A systems view of management allows managers to \\\\\. - a. deal with the complex environment in which their companies operate - b. manage employee attendance - c. communicate efficiently - d. store and retrieve all types of information - e. eliminate production bottlenecks